open-telemetry/opentelemetry-erlang/apps/opentelemetry/README.md

 Spans are created by Tracers and each Tracer is associated with a [name and version](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.8.0/specification/trace/api.md#get-a-tracer).
-The name and version can be anything but the macros provided by the API will use a Tracer with name/version of the OTP Application the macro is used in.
+The name and version can be anything, but the macros provided by the API will always use a Tracer with name/version of the OTP Application the macro is used in.
 To facilitate this a Tracer is created for each available Application when the SDK boots.
 It relies on mapping modules to Applications, so if there is a huge